-CDFW finds based on substantial evidence in the ITP application, Dalton Reservoir Replacement Project Mitigated Negative Declaration and Initial Study, the results of site visits and consultations, and the administrative record of proceedings, that issuance of this ITP complies and is consistent with the criteria governing the issuance of ITPs pursuant to CESA:
+CDFW finds based on substantial evidence in the ITP application, Castlewood Tanks Replacement Mitigated Negative Declaration and Initial Study, the results of consultations, and the administrative record of proceedings, that issuance of this ITP complies and is consistent with the criteria governing the issuance of ITPs pursuant to CESA:

 - (1) Take of Covered Species as defined in this ITP will be incidental to the otherwise lawful activities covered under this ITP; - (2) Impacts of the taking on Covered Species will be minimized and fully mitigated through the implementation of measures required by this ITP and as described in the MMRP.
 Measures include: (1) permanent habitat protection; (2) establishment of avoidance zones; (3) worker education; and (4) Monthly Compliance Reports.
 CDFW evaluated factors including an assessment of the importance of the habitat in the Project Area, the extent to which the Covered Activities will impact the habitat, and CDFW's estimate of the acreage required to provide for adequate compensation.
-Based on this evaluation, CDFW determined that the protection and management in perpetuity of 1.25 acres of compensatory habitat that is contiguous with other protected Covered Species habitat and/or is of higher quality than the habitat being destroyed by the Project, along with the minimization, monitoring, reporting, and funding requirements of this ITP minimizes and fully mitigates the impacts of the taking caused by the Project; - (3) The take avoidance and mitigation measures required pursuant to the conditions of this ITP and its attachments are roughly proportional in extent to the impacts of the taking authorized by this ITP; - (4) The measures required by this ITP maintain Permittee's objectives to the greatest extent possible; - (5) All required measures are capable of successful implementation;
+Based on this evaluation, CDFW determined that the protection and management in perpetuity of 1.03 acres of compensatory habitat that is contiguous with other protected Covered Species habitat and/or is of higher quality than the habitat being destroyed by the Project, along with the minimization, monitoring, reporting, and funding requirements of this ITP minimizes and fully mitigates the impacts of the taking caused by the Project;